crodier/software-blog/_posts/2025-03-14-enterprise-anti-patterns.md

 IntelliJ "Extract interface" which can do this for you, later when you need it (not to mention ChatGPT.)

-In the end Spring Boot is incredibly useful.
+Spring Boot is incredibly useful.
 The SpringXML syntax was an is horrible.  "contructor-arg" is the only note I need to leave here.
 If you have typed "constructor-arg", then you know.

+If Spring XML has been used, there is no need to replace it, it works!